 After one year, let’s assume that the equities portion of the portfolio has returned 20%, fixed income has returned 9.5%, and cash has returned 2.5%.
 This performance has increased the portfolio’s overall value to $115,100, with the value of equities, fixed income, and cash segments standing at $72,000, $32,850, and $10,250, respectively.
 But due to this change in value, the allocation of these asset classes now stands at 62.6%, 28.5%, and 8.9%, respectively, which is a deviation from the 60:30:10 mix that was determined initially.

 According to the initial asset allocation mix, the value of the equities segment should be $69,060, that of fixed income should be $34,530, and that of cash should be $11,510, given the new value of the overall portfolio.
 This means that $2,940 from the equities segment needs to be sold off, and the proceeds need to be used to buy $1,680 worth of bonds, with the remaining $1,260 being invested in cash and cash equivalents.

 In this manner, rebalancing compels the investor to book profits from the segments which are doing well and redeploy to other asset classes.

-Given the effectiveness of the diversification of portfolio, and the discipline that comes with investing in the Strategic Asset Allocation strategy, an investor can reap the benefits of relatively low correlation between broad asset classes as well as securities comprising these asset classes, as over long period s of time, no particular asset class is expected to outperform the others consistently.1–3
+Given the effectiveness of the diversification of portfolio and the discipline that comes with investing in the Strategic Asset Allocation strategy, an investor can reap the benefits of a relatively low correlation between broad asset classes and securities comprising these asset classes over a long period of time.
+No particular asset class is expected to outperform the others consistently.